thomashoullier/lz77/README.md

 ## Caveats
 * Only the default parameters for the encoder were tested, those used in DEFLATE [2].
-* This library is not for compressing files per se.
-It outputs an intermediate representation that can be used for compression.
-See [2] to see an example of what can be done with this intermediate data.

 ## Test
 To launch tests: